-In this paper we started an investigation of the differences between the two most prominent formalisms inspired by the behavior of biological membranes, namely, P systems [9] and Brane Calculi [3].
-In particular, we investigate the computational power of the two formalisms w.r.t. their ability to generate sets of numbers, and we take as a case study the set $\mathcal{L} = \{n^2 \mid n \geq 1\}$.
+In this paper we started a joint investigation of both formalisms inspired by the behavior of biological membranes.
+In particular, we investigate their computational power w.r.t. their ability to generate sets of numbers, and we take as a case study the set $\mathcal{L} = \{n^2 \mid n \geq 1\}$.

-First we recalled the P systems presented in [9] which generates \mathcal{L} , then we provided a new, simplified solution.
+First we recalled the P systems presented in [11] which generates \mathcal{L} , then we provided a new, simplified solution.
 Then we move to Brane Calculi, and we tackle the problem of presenting a solution to the case study based on the simplified solution we propose for P systems.
 After discussing the problems which arise when moving from P systems to Brane Calculi, we present two solutions of the problem in Brane Calculi.
 The most relevant problem is due to the shift from the maximal parallelism semantics of P systems to the interleaving semantics of Brane Calculi: while maximal parallelism turns out to be a very powerful synchronization tool, permitting to synchronize an unbounded number of components, it seems that this form of synchronization turns out to be problematic in Brane Calculi.
 We solve this problem by moving from a "flat" representation of the system to a hierarchical representation, that can be easily obtained by making use of an unbounded number of membranes.

-We think that the present paper could represent a first step in the comparison of the two aforementioned formalism.
-As future work, we plan to investigate the possibility to compute NP-complete problems in polynomial time with Brane Calculi, by taking as a starting point the encouraging results on this topic obtained for P systems (see, for example, [12] and references therein).
+We think that the present paper could represent a first step in the comparison of the two aforementioned formalisms.
+As future work, we plan to investigate the possibility to compute NP-complete problems in polynomial time with Brane Calculi, by taking as a starting point the encouraging results on this topic obtained for P systems (see, for example, [13] and references therein).